svdleer/redrat-proxy/README.md

 ### Command Templates

 When importing remotes from XML, the system automatically creates command templates for each signal.
 These templates are used to send commands to the RedRat IrNetBox.

+Note: Support for .irdb files has been removed in favor of XML-only imports.